 The Lord Vamana asked the king to give so much land that covers three paces to which Mahabali agreed.
 The first two steps of Vamana covered the earth and sky.
-Seeing the Brahmin grow enormously, the demon-king realized that he is Lord Vishnu and was pleased.
-For Vamana’s third step, the king offered his head which led him to PatalLok (the world underneath).
+Seeing the Brahmin grow enormously, there was a realization in the heart of demon-king that he is Lord Vishnu and took pleasure in it.
+For Vamana’s third step, the king and the offering of his head led him to PatalLok (the world underneath).

 Impressed by the king, Lord Vishnu blessed him with immortality and granted a boon that he would be able to revisit his homeland, kingdom and people annually.
-It is said that the great king was sent to the underworld by Vishnu (or Vamana), but was given an allowance to visit his people once a year, hence Onam.
+There is a belief that Vishnu (or Vamana) sent the great king to the underworld, but gave him an allowance to visit his people once a year, hence Onam.

 Hence, Onam-Kerala has celebrated to commemorate the arrival of the Asura-king Mahabali.
 Earlier during the Sangam period, Onam celebrations used to continue for a month.
 The Kerala government made it an official holiday in the 1960s.
 Thrikkakkara, an area in Kochi, is particularly significant during the festival because of its temple.